28 Weeks Pregnant: Seeing the Light!

 By this point, some babies have already settled into a head-down birth position…getting ready for the big day!

-28 Weeks Pregnant: S’up with Your Bod?
+28 Weeks Pregnant: About Your Body

 The American Congress of Obstetricians and Gynecologists (ACOG) encourages exercise if your pregnancy is uncomplicated.
 And they don't mean just yoga—go ahead and do aerobic and strength conditioning activities the whole way through.